TheWorkflowAcademy/Using_Zoho_CRM_Standalone_Functions/README.md

 ```

-Tasks for contacts AND Accounts.
+Tasks for contacts AND associated accounts.
+Essentially, adds the Account record to the task.
+If you only want tasks on the Contact records, $se_module = "Contacts" and remove the "What_Id" mapping.
 ```
 c_map = Map();
 contact_record = zoho.crm.getRecordById("Contacts",contact_id);